bergant/nlexperiment/readme_parts/readme5.md

 ![](img/README-p5ShowViews-1.png)

-Show remaining food by parameter space and food piles
+Show remaining food by difussion rate and evaporation rate for all food piles

 ```r
 library(tidyr)